EricomSoftwareLtd/tmpDoc2003/docs/release/deploymentguide/installation.rst

 Go To the cluster and select ``Edit``

 .. figure:: images/rancher1.png
-	:scale: 75%
+	:scale: 55%
 	:align: center

 Scroll down to the bottom of the page, mark the required checkboxes (according to the planned deployment) and copy the command on the bottom
 (using the **Copy to Clipboard** option in the right).

 .. figure:: images/rancher2.png
-	:scale: 75%
+	:scale: 70%
 	:align: center

-Run the copied command on EACH server node to join it to the cluster.
+Run the copied command on **EACH** server node to join it to the cluster.
 Make sure the copied command matches the node to join (**Master**/**Worker**).
 Follow the node joining by clicking on ``Nodes`` in the cluster menu.

 Wait until the process is finished.
 After the node is joined to the cluster, a green message appears at the bottom of the page.
 Repeat this process per each node until the cluster is complete.
-Click ``Done``.

 Set Node Labels
 ---------------